wennycooper/learning_nav/README.md

 # learning_nav

 * This is a project to learn ROS navigation stack.
-* The goal is to build a robot with URDF, running it in gazebo with laser range sensor, and is cabable to move to a specified goal autonomously.
+* The goal is to build a robot with URDF, running it in gazebo with laser range sensor, and be able to move to a specified goal autonomously.

 # Installation